Duration

 Production Art I: Characters - AGA207

 Character Design introduces key design principles for the creation of memorable animation and game characters in a range of styles.
-Students will be introduced to fundamentals of form and construction, basics of anatomy and gesture through life drawing, and the visual development of characters from story contexts.
+Students will be introduced to the fundamentals of form and construction, the basics of anatomy and gesture through life drawing, and the visual development of characters from story contexts.
 Artwork workflow and finishing styles will be covered, along with unified approaches to developing a full cast.
 Industry practice in documentation and presentation will also be covered.

 CG Art I: Modelling - AGA208